Germany accuses Vietnam of kidnapping asylum seeker in Berlin

 BERLIN (Reuters) - Germany accused Vietnam on Wednesday of kidnapping a former Vietnamese oil executive who was seeking asylum in Berlin and taking him home to face accusations of corruption.

-Berlin ordering a Vietnamese intelligence officer to leave Germany within 48 hours.
+Berlin ordered a Vietnamese intelligence officer to leave Germany within 48 hours in response, and demanded that Trinh Xuan Thanh be allowed to return.

-It said it was considering further action to an "unprecedented" breach of German and international law over the abduction of Trinh Xuan Thanh, who is accused of causing around $150 million in losses at a Vietnamese state firm.
+It said it was considering further action to an "unprecedented" breach of German and international law over the abduction of Thanh, who is accused of causing around $150 million in losses at a Vietnamese state firm.

 "There is no serious doubt about the participation of the Vietnamese intelligence service and embassy in the kidnapping of a Vietnamese citizen on German soil," a foreign ministry spokesman told reporters.